 GROUP BY Occupation;

-Here, we used the Group By with Variance, VAR_POP, and VAR_SAMP functions to calculate the Variance in each Occupational group.
+Here, we used this one with Variance, VAR_POP, and VAR_SAMP functions to calculate the Variance in each Occupational set.

 SELECT Occupation,